rorywalsh/cabbage3website/docs/usingCabbage3.md

 The Cabbage 3 VS Code Extension offers a seamless workflow for designing and testing instruments directly within Visual Studio Code.
 It provides full access to Cabbage's robust UI and audio capabilities, allowing developers to create and refine their projects efficiently.
 Below, you’ll find an overview of its key features, commands, and tips to help you get started.

+> The VS Code extension only supports exporting of VST3 effects and synths for now.
+AU export targets are currently under development.

 ## Table of Contents
 - [Working with your Cabbage instruments](#working-with-your-cabbage-instruments)
 - [List of commands](#list-of-commands)